Adolis García Preview, Player Props: Rangers vs. Twins

 Adolis García At The Plate

-- Among the qualified batters in baseball, his batting average ranks 97th, his on-base percentage ranks 74th, and he is 23rd in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 102nd, his on-base percentage ranks 81st, and he is 23rd in the league in slugging.

+- In 62.3% of his 130 games this season, Garcia has picked up at least one hit.
+He's also had 28 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.